enso-org/enso/docs/parser/flexer.md

 power that it gives users.
 When matching a rule, the flexer allows its users to execute _arbitrary_ Rust code.
-This means that the languages that can be lexed by the flexer extend from the simplest regular grammars right up to unrestricted grammars (but please don't write a programming language who's syntax falls into this category).
+This means that the languages that can be lexed by the flexer extend from the simplest regular grammars right up to unrestricted grammars (but please don't write a programming language whose syntax falls into this category).
+It also differs in that it chooses the first complete match for a rule, rather than the longest one, which makes lexers much easier to define and maintain.

 For detailed library documentation, please see the [crate documentation](../../lib/rust/flexer/src/lib.rs) itself.
 This includes a